The short answer

 Before any French Bulldog surgery or dental cleaning

 Tell your vet your dog is brachycephalic.
-Frenchies are at significantly elevated anesthesia risk — 1–2% mortality vs <0.1% in non-brachycephalic breeds.
-Compressed airway means harder intubation, harder extubation, high aspiration pneumonia risk.
+Frenchies are at significantly elevated anesthesia risk: 1 to 2% mortality vs under 0.1% in non-brachycephalic breeds.
+Compressed airway means harder intubation, harder extubation, and high aspiration pneumonia risk.
 Ask: do you have brachycephalic anesthesia experience?
 Will you use capnography and blood pressure monitoring?
 Do you support delayed extubation with oxygen?
-If your vet doesn't have specific Frenchie surgical experience, ask for a referral to VCA Canada West or Western Veterinary Specialist Centre before scheduling.
+If your vet does not have specific Frenchie surgical experience, ask for a referral to VCA Canada West or Western Veterinary Specialist Centre before scheduling.

 What is BOAS in French Bulldogs and how is it diagnosed?

 Brachycephalic Obstructive Airway Syndrome (BOAS) is the catch-all term for breathing problems caused by the compressed Frenchie skull.
 Components: stenotic nares (narrow nostrils), elongated soft palate, everted laryngeal saccules, hypoplastic trachea.
-The Cambridge BOAS Research Group developed a 4-tier grading system (Grade 0/I/II/III) based on a 6-minute exercise tolerance test.
+The Cambridge BOAS Research Group built a 4-tier grading system (Grade 0, I, II, III) based on a 6-minute exercise tolerance test.

 | Cambridge Grade | Symptoms | Surgery? |